tikmatrix/www.tikmatrix.com/docs/intro.md

 - Payment methods: Card, Credit Card, USDT (TRC20/BEP20).
 - One license code binds to one computer, but you can replace the computer for free.
 - The number of phones you can connect may be limited by your computer's hardware (e.g., a standard motherboard can connect to around 40 USB devices).

+**Plan Upgrade Rules**: If you subscribed with a Stripe credit card, the system will automatically calculate the price difference when upgrading your plan.
+If you paid with cryptocurrency, please contact our Telegram support team, and we'll help you calculate the discounted upgrade price.

 **Need to switch computers?** Check out our [License Migration Guide](tutorial-basics/license-migration.md) to learn how to transfer your license to a new computer.